 Program: B.A., Mathematics

 The Four-Year Integrated Mathematics (FYI-Math) teacher credential program is designed for students who are certain about their career choice.
-For admission, students must be eligible for a course in Basic Skills Analytical Reading and Expository Writing and for MATH 150A, and they should see a teacher preparation or credential advisor in the Department of Mathematics.
+For admission, students must be eligible for a course in Basic Skills Analytical Reading and Expository Writing and for MATH 150A, and they should see a teacher preparation or credential advisor in the Mathematics department.
 Upon entering the program in their freshman year, students are assigned to a cohort and for some courses must enroll in a section designated for that cohort.

 FYI-Math incorporates the requirements for a bachelor’s degree in Mathematics (Secondary Teaching Option) with the requirements for General Education, Title 5 and the Preliminary Single Subject Credential in Mathematics.
 Students also will be responsible for passing the Upper Division Writing Proficiency Exam (UDWPE) and California Basic Educational Skills Test (CBEST).
 Students enrolled in FYI-Math follow the schedule and sequence of classes listed below.
 Completion of the FYI-Math program satisfies all GE requirements.